Austria–Russia relations: Austria-Hungary and Russian Empire

 The visit to Saint Petersburg of Austrian Emperor Franz Joseph and his conference with Nicholas II of Russia in 1897 heralded a secret agreement between the two empires to honor and seek to maintain the status quo in the Balkans, which was in line with Vienna's attempts to forestall an emergence of a large Slavic state in the region.
 In 1903 the pro-Austrian King Alexander I of Serbia was assassinated in a coup.
 The new King Peter I of Serbia was pro-Russian and relations between Serbia and Austria-Hungary and therefore also with Russia, deteriorated.

+The Vienna Program also involved the appointment of one Russian and one Austro-Hungarian civil agent to oversee the reform of the administration, judiciary, and local gendarmerie in the Macedonian vilayets.
+Each Great Power appointed an advisory official to the Ottoman official in charge of reforming the gendarmerie in each province.
+This agreement represented an innovative approach in the policy of the great powers based on emerging concepts such as negotiation, collective action, and dialogue in a recognized international mandate.

 Austria-Hungary's formal annexation of the Bosnia Vilayet in 1908 dismayed Russia as well as all the other Great Powers and Austria-Hungary's Balkan neighbours, who viewed the action as a violation of the Treaty of Berlin.
 While Russia eventually backed down, relations between the two empires were permanently damaged.
 The lasting result was bitter enmity between Austria-Hungary on one side and Serbia and Russia on the other.

 Following the assassination of Archduke Franz Ferdinand of Austria by Serb nationalists of the Black Hand secret society on 28 June 1914, Austria delivered the July Ultimatum to Serbia demanding the right for Austrian police and military to enter Serbia.
 Serbia rejected the ultimatum and on 28 July 1914, Austria-Hungary declared war on Serbia.
 On August 6, the Emperor Franz Joseph signed the Austro-Hungarian declaration of war on Russia, who had since 1 August been at war with Germany, the ally of Austria-Hungary.
 Russia and Austria-Hungary would fight to the point of exhaustion on the bloody Eastern Front.
 The war ended with the overthrow of monarchy in both countries, as well as in Germany, and the dissolution of their empires.